Going to a theme park can be a scary experience for a plus-sized person. Your biggest fear….walking out of the ride in the “walk of shame”.

 Don’t fear Disney World!
 Disney World is very plus-sized friendly!

-Though I don’t talk about it much, I am plus-sized or as the Disney community likes to say “Pooh-sized”.
-I also love going to Disney.
-I have lost 24 pounds since the beginning of the year and I am training to do my first Walt Disney World Princess 10K in 2017.
-Fact is, I have a lot more weight to lose and because of my medical conditions, it takes forever to lose weight.
-I want to share with other plus-sized princesses my experience being Plus Sized at Walt Disney World.
+I am plus-sized or as the Disney community likes to say “Pooh-sized”.
+I also love going to Disney and don’t let my size stop me.
+I want to share with other plus-sized princesses or pooh-sized friends my experience being Plus Sized at Walt Disney World.

 My experience with rides is that I fit in most comfortably.
 There are a few exceptions.
-I do not fit on 7 Dwarfs Mine Train Ride.
-My bum fits in the seat with not much overage, but my thighs/knees couldn’t fit under the knee bar.
-I waited in the standby line for 45 minutes to discover I didn’t fit.
-I was heart broken.
-The cast members were awesome though and gave me a free fastpass for any ride.
-Now, that is not to say that you won’t fit.
-I have a friend the same size as me, but shorter and she is able to ride.
-My husband is a bigger man and 5′ 10″ and could fit, though it was tight.
+I do not fit on 7 Dwarfs Mine Train Ride of the new Flight of Passage ride in Pandora.
 I do hope the new rides they are designing for Toy Story Land and Star Wars Land are a bit bigger than the Mine Train Ride.

 Now during the hottest times of the year me and my husband get separate ride cars at the Haunted Mansion, Peter Pan, Winnie the Pooh, and Spaceship Earth.
 We like being close, but close can be gross when you are sweaty and sticky.